• Skip to primary navigation

 Here are some notes on the ingredients we'll be using.
 For the full ingredients list, look at the recipe card below.

-• Spices: A combination of ginger, cinnamon, and nutmeg are used to create that warm gingerbread flavor.
+• Spices: A combination of ground ginger, ground cinnamon, and ground nutmeg are used to create that warm gingerbread flavor.

 • Molasses: Use unsulphured molasses, as it contains no preservatives or artificial flavors.
 I like to use Grandma’s molasses as it is pure molasses.